SERVICES

 • If we don't know you stepped away when we called your name - we will assume you have left and will fill the spot with the next patient on the waitlist.

-• Please plan for the weather, we have a few suggestions: umbrellas (protection from the rain for you & your pet), a chair, blankets to keep you & your pet warm, and something comfy for your dog to sit on.
+• We have a few recommendations for you to help make the waiting a little more comfortable: umbrellas (protection from the rain/sun for you & your pet), a chair, blankets to keep you & your pet warm, and something comfy for your dog to sit on.

-• We never know how early people are going to show up, however, we are consistently at capacity when we open.
+• We never know how early people are going to show up, currently at the new location people have been arriving around opening hours.

 • Wait times can be as long as 5+ hours, depending on when you arrive and when you are seen.